When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Hyperhidrosis

 Hyperhidrosis describes excessive sweating that occurs without ordinary triggers like exercise, heat, or stress.
 The sweating can be excessive enough to soak through clothing and can even cause skin problems due to the constant moisture it causes.
-Some people develop primary hyperhidrosis that is not caused by underlying issues, but hyperhidrosis can also be caused by a number of health conditions and medications.
+Some people develop primary hyperhidrosis, also called idiopathic hyperhidrosis, that isn’t caused by underlying issues, but hyperhidrosis can also be caused by a number of health conditions and medications.

 The rates of hyperhidrosis are similar for both men and women .
 Treatments for hyperhidrosis differ depending on the underlying cause and can include oral or topical medications, using botulinum to block neurotransmitters, and surgery.